Waterloo and Robinson

 Waterloo and Robinson is an Austrian band, consisting of Johann Kreuzmayr ("Waterloo") and Josef Krassnitzer ("Robinson").

+Eurovision

 The duo are most famous for representing Austria in the Eurovision Song Contest 1976, performing the song My Little World, where they recorded a 5th-place finish with 80 points.
 This song was also the first time that Austria had performed entirely in English at the Contest.